Indirect Tax Compliance: Process Automation or Process Transformation?

 I see these tools as complementary to each other – you can leverage process mining to transform your indirect tax processes, and RPA to accelerate them.
 It’s no wonder these technologies are of growing interest to tax managers.

-Please remember that the Tax Matters provides information for educational purposes, not specific tax or legal advice.
+Please remember that the Vertex blog provides information for educational purposes, not specific tax or legal advice.
 Always consult a qualified tax or legal advisor before taking any action based on this information.
+The views and opinions expressed in the Vertex blog are those of the authors and do not necessarily reflect the official policy, position, or opinion of Vertex Inc.

-Every day, companies are transitioning from traditional, manual up-keep of sales tax to automation.
+Every day, companies are transitioning from traditional, manual upkeep of sales tax to automation.
 Let us keep you compliant and free your organization from the burden of tax.